The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Convergence Bound of SGD Considering Communication Efficiency

-\emph{Remarks:} The corresponding proofs are provided in the Appendix D. Note that $\psi_1$ in (\ref{t3}) denotes the convergence bound obtained in T2.
-Specifically, the gap between $\psi_3$ and $\psi_1$ depends on the applied decay function.
-On the other hand, considering the resource cost under the decay-based method, we can find that the proposed scheme can reduce the convergence bound while maintaining the communication overheads unchanged, thus improves the entire system's utility value.
+where $\psi_1^{(\text{D})}$ indicates the bound for the decay-based VPA method.
+The corresponding proofs are provided in the Appendix D.

+\emph{Remarks:} The gap between $\psi_1^{(\text{D})}$ and $\psi_1^{(\text{V})}$ depends on the applied decay function.
+On the other hand, considering the resource cost under the decay-based method, we can find that the proposed method can reduce the error convergence bound while maintaining the resource cost (i.e., $\psi_0$) unchanged, thus improving the system's utility value.

 To further characterize the proposed decay-based method, we provide an example to highlight its advantages.
-In particular, we concretely define $D(s)$ as an exponential function, which is expressed by
+In particular, we concretely define $D(y)$ as an exponential function, which is expressed by